tarikalim/Blog-App/readme.md

 - Create, read, update, and delete blog posts
 - Create, read, update, and delete comments on blog posts
 - Favorite blog posts and view favorite blog posts
-- Like blog posts and view liked blog posts
+- Like blog posts and view total likes
+- See the latest liked blog posts
 - Search blog posts by title and category
 - User profile management
 - User password reset and email verification
-- 28 different endpoints for the API
+- 30 different endpoints for the API
 - Simple UI for the blog application
 - Swagger UI for API documentation